 B. Employ historical methods in order to analyze Latin American art and architecture

-- Complete Lesson 1 of 2: Mexican Muralism in Post-Revolution Mexico (Estimated time: 1.5 hours)
+- Complete Lesson 1 of 2: Mexican Muralism in Post-Revolution Mexico (1.5 hours)

-- Complete Lessons 2 of 2: Mexican Muralism in the United States (Estimated time: 30 minutes)
+- Complete Lessons 2 of 2: Mexican Muralism in the United States (30 minutes)

-- Complete Online Classroom Discussion: Mexican Muralism and Indigenismo (Estimated time: 1 hour)
+- Complete Online Classroom Discussion: Mexican Muralism and Indigenismo (1 hour)

 Introduction: Muralism and Indigenismo